 Must Read: Princess of Lake – Ratti Gali Lake

 Mid-June through mid-September is the only time the lake is open.
 During the trek, visitors from across the country feast their eyes on the enchanting views reflected in the mirrored water.
-The last accessible spot for any vehicle is Besal, which can be reached by taking a car or renting one from Naran.
+The last accessible spot for any vehicle is Besal, which can be reached by car or by renting one in Naran.
 To reach the Dudipatsar Lake Trip Tour, one must trek for 7 hours through vast alpine meadows.

-Approximately 5 hours from the starting point lies Mulla Basti, a good place for a night’s stay.
+Approximately 5 hours from the starting point lies Mulla Basti, a good place to stay for the night.
 So, Dudipatsar Lake is reached after a two-hour trek.
-Despite its length, to access the trek, you walk through lush green meadows and lesser steep mountains.
+Despite its length, the trek is accessible: you walk through lush green meadows and less-steep mountains.

-At an elevation of 3,800 meters, the lake’s water has a beautiful greenish-blue color and is extremely cold.
+At an elevation of 3,800 meters, the lake’s water is a beautiful greenish-blue and extremely cold.
 You’ll find snow patches in the shady dales on the surrounding mountains.
 Wild populations are found in the Western Himalayan shrub and meadow ecoregion.
-So, it is of significant ecological significance for residents and migrating waterfowl to nest and breed on the lake.
+So, it is of significant ecological importance to residents and migrating waterfowl, who nest and breed on the lake.

 Must Read: Trek to Saral Lake

 It is only possible to find hotels and restaurants during the tour season.
-Tourists can rent tents, but there is a high risk involved, given that the number of tents is unpredictable.
+Tourists can rent tents, but there is a high risk due to the unpredictable number available.
 So, there is no hotel or tuck shop near Lake Naran, and campers must carry their food and supplies from Naran Valley.

 Must Read: Beautiful Ansoo Lake Trek